 Also Read: How to Write Essays in GMAT AWA Section?

 Due to this point, the essay topics became much more innovative as application seasons passed by.
 From regular “Goal essays” and “Statements of Purpose”, essay topics became very demanding and manifested themselves in forms that said “Tell us 25 things that your resume doesn’t tell us”.
 The evolution of essay topics always reflected the quest for the right candidate and thirst of universities to find THE ideal candidate who could carry the flag of their MBA Program.

 In light of the same thirst, some universities went ahead and introduced something called a Video essay.
-A video essay essentially sought to replace the conventional essays in Application services and also filling the gap of an emotion lack in an essay on paper.
+A video essay essentially sought to replace the conventional essays in Application services and also filled the gap of an emotional quotient in an essay on paper.
 While it became an instant hit with the universities as they could judge a lot more from a video essay, it instilled a sense of fear within candidates as they seemed to become more vulnerable to criticism and judgement.
-This is primarily because there seem to be a lot of unsaid facts about video essays, which is very different from a Video essay.
-This essay aims to bridge the gap and give you some information about a Video essay.
+This is primarily because there are a lot of unsaid facts about video essays, which is very different from a Video Essay.
+This essay aims to bridge the gap and gives you some information about a Video essay.

 A video essay usually presents the same questions that a normal essay presents and the candidate would have to record his / her response to the question asked.
 Video essays use audio-visual materials to research and explore topics in an objective, subjective, or even poetic manner.
 Like written essays, video essays may contain an introduction, argument, supporting evidence, and conclusion.
 The simultaneity of sound, visual, text, and voice and the rhythms of editing and juxtaposition can create complex patterns of meaning and association.

 While there are many video recording software and screen recording applications, the most used ones are

 - Final Cut Pro, and

 Let us now look at some things to keep in mind while making a Video essay.